 When creating your site, you should determine the overall level to which you would like your site to conform.

-Information on a web page can be provided in many different non-text formats, such as pictures, videos, animations, charts and graphs.
-People who are blind or have severe visual impairments are unable to see non-text content, but they can access text content by having it read to them by a screen reader or presented in tactile form by a Braille display device.
-So, by providing text alternatives to content in graphical format, people who cannot see the graphical content can access an equivalent version of the information the content provides.
+Information on a web page can be provided in many different non-text formats, such as pictures, videos, animations, charts, and graphs.
+People who are blind or have severe visual impairments are unable to see non-text content.
+However, they can access text content by having it read to them by a screen reader or presented in tactile form by a Braille display device.
+So, by providing text alternatives to content in graphical format, people who cannot see that content can access an equivalent version of the information the content provides.

 A useful additional benefit is that text alternatives enable non-text content to be indexed by search engine technology.

 For static graphics, the basic requirement is to provide an equivalent text alternative for the graphic.
-This can be done in the Alternative Text field; see for example, the Core Component Image.
+This method can be done in the Alternative Text field.
+For example, see the Core Component Image.

-When implementing versions of these for your AEM instance, your development team will need to configure such components to support the
+When implementing versions of these for your AEM instance, your development team must configure such components to support the

-alt attribute so that authors can add it to the content (see Adding Support for Additional HTML Elements and Attributes).
+alt attribute.
+Doing so ensures that authors can add it to the content (see Adding Support for Additional HTML Elements and Attributes).

 AEM requires the Alternative Text field to be filled by default.
 If the image is purely decorative and alternative text would be unnecessary, the Image is decorative option can be checked.

 There are various forms of non-text content, so the value of the text alternative depends on the role the graphic plays in the web page.
-Some general rules of thumb to follow include:
+Some general rules that you may find helpful include the following:

 Specific types of non-text content that require text alternatives might include:

-illustrationin the alternative text descriptions, but this depends on the context.
-Consistency is a big factor, a decision should be made for an entire authoring team and this applied throughout the user experience.
+illustration in the alternative text descriptions, but this depends on the context.
+Consistency is a significant factor, a decision should be made for an entire authoring team and this applied throughout the user experience.